henrynascim/henrynascim/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have a graduations in International Relations and have an eclectic taste for music

+- ✌️ About me:  Hello!
+My name is Henrique and I am a programming enthusiast.
+Currently, I am studying Java and seeking to improve my skills in this language.
+My                      goal is to become an experienced and skilled developer, capable of creating innovative and efficient solutions.

+                 In addition to Java, I plan to learn Python and C# in the future, expanding my knowledge in different languages and technologies.
+I am always looking                  for new challenges and opportunities to grow professionally.

+                 This is my Github, where I share my projects and studies.
+Feel free to explore and leave comments.
+Let's exchange knowledge and grow together!

 <div>

 ##